Complete the gaps provided as appropriate, using the words given in brackets.

 This box file is the biggest of the three.

-a ‘We've got two types of wing mirrors.
+"We've got two types of wing mirrors.
 Which one would you like?"

 "Which of these three pillows would you like to take?"

-"Which of these two suits shall I wear to the party?’
+"Which of these two suits shall I wear to the party?"

-d It's very difficult to decide which of the two arguments is
+It's very difficult to decide which of the two arguments is (convincing) __________.

 (The) same for me, please!